akeneo/pim-api-docs/content/rest-api/permissions.md

 :::

 ::: info
-All the permissions describe here, apply to both product and product model updates.
+All the permissions described here, apply to both product and product model updates.
 :::

 ### Hide a part of your catalog